Liujingfang1/namespaced-configuration/README.md

 └── README.md
 ```

-The directory `kustomization` contains the configuration in kustomize format.
+The directory `config` contains the configuration in kustomize format.
 They are for one base and  three overlays `tenant-a`, `tenant-b` and `tenant-c`.
 Each overlay is a customization of the shared `base`.
 The difference between different overlays is from two parts:
 - Namespace.
-The configuration inside the directory `kustomization/<TENANT>` is all in the namespace `<TENANT>`.
-This is achieved by adding the namespace directive in `kustomization/<TENANT>/kustomization.yaml`.
-For example, in `kustomization/tenant-a/kustomization.yaml`:
+The configuration inside the directory `config/<TENANT>` is all in the namespace `<TENANT>`.
+This is achieved by adding the namespace directive in `config/<TENANT>/kustomization.yaml`.
+For example, in `config/tenant-a/kustomization.yaml`:
 Namespace: tenant-a

 - RoleBinding.
 For each tenant, the RoleBinding is for a different Group.
-For example, in `kustomization/tenant-a`, the RoleBinding is for the group `tenant-a-admin@mydomain.com`.
-This is achieved by applying the patch file `kustomization/tenant-a/rolebinding.yaml`.
+For example, in `config/tenant-a`, the RoleBinding is for the group `tenant-a-admin@mydomain.com`.
+This is achieved by applying the patch file `config/tenant-a/rolebinding.yaml`.
 So the RoleBinding from the `base` is overwritten.

 Fork the example repository into your organization and clone the forked repo locally.